Regional-Modeling-LATMOS-IGE/WRF-infra/compile/compile_WRF.md

  - `wrfoptions`: a comma-separated list of options to pass to WRF's configure script.
 These are used, for example, to (de)activate the compilation of WRF-Chem.
 See the file `configure` in the WRF repository for a list of available options.
 Only the options whose names do not start with a dash are supported.

  - `patches`: the path to the directory containing patches.
-For example, if you want to patch the file `chem/chem_driver.F` before compilation, create a directory containing the patch (which must be called in this case `chem/chem_driver.F.patch`) and use this option.
+For example, if you want to patch the file `chem/chem_driver.F` before compilation, create a directory containing the patch (eg. `~/my-patches/chem/chem_driver.F.patch`), and use this option as `--patches=~/my-patches`.
+This option has no default value.

+ - `sources`: the path to the directory containing additional source files.
+These files will be copied to the WRF repository before compilation.
+For example, if you want to replace the file `chem/chem_driver.F` before compilation, create a directory containing your version of this file (eg. `~/custom-src/chem/chem_driver.F.patch`) and use this option as `--sources=~/custom-src`.
+This option has no default value.

 > [!NOTE]
 > Boolean options (such as `scheduler`) can be specified as "yes", "y", "true", "t" (similarly for negative values).
 The values are not case-sensitive.